Category Archives: Apple

 But really, it’s not my intent to fall into a rabbit hole about the dynamics of the “Apple Community”, which is itself an interesting, strange sort of thing.
 But rather to point out that over the past 3 years Apple has steadily if slowly improved the iPad experience by deepening iPadOS with a host of new features year by year.
 But the prominent content creators seem determined to maintain a willful ignorance (see the examples several paragraphs back).
 Another example, three years ago one of the big iPad problems being discussed repeatedly was the Files app.
 “Just bring the Mac Finder to the iPad!”
 While the name has remained Files, the app now much more closely resembles the Mac’s Finder.
 It’s not identical but it’s very close now.
 Open up Files and take a close look, compare it to the Mac and it’s obvious Apple put a lot of effort into making this app work better.
 And it does.
 In my experience I would say it’s very close to being on par with the Mac Finder.
 The complaints stopped but were replaced by other complaints.
 The goal posts are always moving.
 The last two years has seen a shift towards “we need free form windowing” and “better multitasking” and “pro apps”.

 The problem here though is that aside from the repeated calls for Apple to release its pro apps, the other requests are fairly open ended.
 Windowing and multitasking can take many forms.
 Stage Manager is the current form of that windowing and addition to multitasking but it’s Federico’s opinion that it’s broken.
 Many might agree.
 But there are some users who like it and I’m one of them.
 Is it perfect?
-No. But I find in useful and enjoyable to use.
-Federico’s states that “this gray area surely doesn’t help pro users at all” but he’s wrong.
+No. But I find it useful and enjoyable to use.
+Federico states that “this gray area surely doesn’t help pro users at all” but he’s wrong.
 It just doesn’t help him.

 I would urge the Apple podcasters that have such strong feelings to remember that they are not everyone.
 Their needs are not everyone’s needs.
 It is possible that there are users beyond their personal experience or imagination who are finding the changes brought to iPadOS each year to be improvements.
 If your needs are not met by the iPad there’s good news, you can use a Mac or any number of other computers.
 That’s fantastic.
 Pick the right tool for the jobs you need to do.